-National Corned Beef Hash Day is an important gastronomic celebration that celebrates a hearty meal.
-However, the mission of the event is not only this, on this day they also remember the special method of canning and preserving food.
-In addition, the community is reminded to strive to reduce food waste, as well as learn to make better use of leftover food, not to throw it away.
+National Corned Beef Hash Day is an important gastronomic celebration of a hearty meal.
+However, the mission of the event is not only this; this day is also about a special method of canning and preserving food.
+In addition, the community is reminded to reduce food waste and learn to make better use of leftover food.

 - The exact origin of the dish is unknown, but there is a recipe in England dating back to the 14th century.
 Also, a similar treat is found in Jewish books of the 17th century.

 - In America, the dish appeared in the second half of the 19th century and since then, it has become popular on many American tables.

 - The word ‘hash’ has French roots and means ‘to cut’.

 Make hash; there are a lot of recipes on the Internet, choose the one you like best.
 Serve it with beans, toast, eggs, and various sauces.
 Each housewife has her own personal recipe for hash, and even more than one, because it is often prepared from what is in the refrigerator.
 Share your culinary successes on social networks.

 When is National Corned Beef Hash Day in 2022?